+Philosophy is about the power of ideas — to change people, and to change the world.
+Thinking, understanding, and asking the big questions.
+Demanding answers.
+Challenging common sense and popular opinions.
 Which claims are true, which are false?
 What is truth, or falsity?
 Is there a God?
 How is your mind related to your body?
 What should you do with your life?
 What does a just society look like?
 What are the limits of scientific knowledge?
 What can money not buy?
 You study philosophy if you wonder about questions like these.
 In the process, Philosophy will change you, in ways that are very rewarding both personally and practically.

-Philosophy majors have the highest mean scores of the ten most common majors writing the LSAT.
+Philosophy majors have the highest mean scores of the ten most common majors writing the Law School Admission Test (LSAT).

 Statistics available upon request from the Philosophy department.